dials/dials/doc/sphinx/developer_tutorial.rst

 The algorithm is configured through phil parameters and the imageset.
-The extension should also provide a :samp:`compute_threshold` method which takes an image and a mask and should return a flex.bool array of the same dimensions where :samp:`True` pixels are possible spot pixels and :sampe:`False` pixels are background.
+The extension should also provide a :samp:`compute_threshold` method which takes an image and a mask and should return a flex.bool array of the same dimensions where :samp:`True` pixels are possible spot pixels and :samp:`False` pixels are background.

 Profile Modelling